 Silica (SiO2): This is also an important ingredient of cement and it gives or imparts strength to the cement due to the formation of Di-calcium and Tri-calcium silicates.
 If silica is present in excess quantity, the strength of cement is increases but at the same time, its setting time is prolonged.

 Alumina (Al2O3) : This ingredient imparts quick setting property to the cement.
 It acts as a flux and it lowers the clinkering temperature.
 However the high temperature is essential for the formation of a suitable type of cement and hence the alumina should not the present in an excess amount as it Weakness the cements.

 Iron Oxide (FeO3): This ingredient imparts color, hardness and strength to the cements.

 Magnesia (MgO): The ingredient, if present in small amount, imparts hardness and colour to the cement.
 High content magnesia makes the cement unsound.

 Calcium Sulphate( CaSO4): This ingredients is in the form og gypsum and its function is to increase the initial setting time of cement.

-Sulphur (S): A very small amount of sulphur is useful in making sound of cement.
-If it in excess, it causes cement to become unsound.
+Sulphur (S): A very small amount of sulphur is useful in making the sound of cement.
+If it in excess, it causes the cement to become unsound.

 Some Harmful Constituents of cement:

-The presences of the following two oxides adversely affects the quality of cement.
+The presences of the following two oxides adversely affect the quality of cement.